CLIP's Visual Embedding Projector is a Few-shot Cornucopia: Introduction

+\textbf{\method{} offers major advantages:} \begin{itemize} \item It requires no external parameters, eliminating the need for complex architecture searches and hyperparameter tuning.
+In the \emph{validation-free}~\cite{silva2024closer} setting, it maintains stable performance across learning rates by inversely scaling the regularization loss with the number of support samples per class. \item While other methods that fine-tune model weights are limited to ViTs~\cite{khattak2023maple,khattak2023self,zanella2024low}, ProLIP works for both CNNs and ViTs. \item Fine-tuning only the projection matrix is highly efficient, taking only $2$ seconds on saved pre-projected features. \item It retains CLIP's open-class capability by using native text embeddings as classification weights, unlike~\cite{huang2024lp++,silva2024closer,lin2023multimodality,zhang2022tip,yu2023task} that constrain the classifier to a fixed label set. \item Its principle of regularized linear adaptation enables a simplified CLIP-Adapter~\cite{gao2024clip} variant, Regularized Linear Adapter (RLA), which outperforms the original without requiring residual connection and architecture choices. \end{itemize}

-Our simple method performs on par with or better than the literature on few-shot adaptation, few-shot cross-dataset generalization, domain generalization, and base-to-new class generalization.
-Additionally, \method significantly outperforms prompt tuning in test-time adaptation, which is an unsupervised learning setting, while being one order of magnitude faster to train.
+In experiments, \method performs better or on par when compared to existing methods for few-shot classification, cross-dataset generalization, domain generalization, and base-to-new class generalization.
+It also significantly outperforms prompt tuning in test-time adaptation, while being one order of magnitude faster to train.
+Further, \method generalizes seamlessly to other CLIP-like models such as SigLIP~\cite{zhai2023sigmoid}, leading to similar gains.